DIPlib/diplib/src/documentation/image.md

 \section image_representation Image representation

-An `%Image` object can have any number of dimensions (limited by the integer representation used), though 0D, 2D and 3D are the most often used dimensionalities.
+An `%dip::Image` object can have any number of dimensions (limited by the integer representation used), though 2D and 3D are the most often used dimensionalities.
 Most functions in the library accept images with any number of dimensions, for the functions that are limited in this respect there is a note in the documentation.
-In the following, we refer to a dimension with size 1 (a single pixel) as a singleton dimension.
+A 0D image is an image with a single pixel.

 We use the term **pixel** to refer to the collection of samples taken at the same spatial location, irrespective of the number of dimensions that the